Dimezis/Connect-Four/README.md

 3) Send command `JOIN channel_name`, where `channel_name` is an arbitrary String.
 It's used to connect 2 opponents to a single channel to play with each other.
 As a response, you will receive either `SUCCESS` or `CHANNEL_IS_FULL`, if the corresponding channel already has 2 players in game.

 4) When both players are connected to same channel, you will receive Message `NEW_GAME`.
-This informs you, that you should reset your game board state
+This informs you, that you should reset your game board state.
+You can receive this message at any time, for example on a new round or when your opponent is changed.

 5) One of the players will receive `YOUR_MOVE` Message.
 After this you can send the command to put a disc into some column